Skip to content

 Object Scanning

-This article provides an in-depth introduction to the design and implementation of RustFS object scanner, covering its integration with Erasure Coding, Scrub & Repair mechanisms, as well as scheduling strategies, monitoring metrics, and troubleshooting methods.
+This guide covers the design and implementation of the RustFS object scanner, including its integration with Erasure Coding, Scrub & Repair mechanisms, scheduling strategies, monitoring metrics, and troubleshooting.

 Overview

-RustFS object scanner is built into the storage engine, responsible for periodically checking object integrity and executing scheduled operations.
-Scanning tasks include disk usage statistics, lifecycle management rule evaluation, object replication execution, and triggering corrupted object self-healing, among other functions.
+The RustFS object scanner is built into the storage engine and is responsible for periodically checking object integrity and executing scheduled operations.
+Scanning tasks include disk usage statistics, lifecycle management rule evaluation, object replication execution, and triggering corrupted object self-healing.

 Architecture and Design Principles